-(vi) From various citations, it is seen that the consumer has approached this Authority beyond the time framework prescribed in regulations, which was also upheld by various above said orders, and also by the Kolhapur Forum.
-Hence the Case is not maintainable on limitation grounds, hence liable for dismissal.
+(vi) From various citations, it is seen that the consumer has approached this Authority beyond the time framework prescribed in regulations and this issue of limitation was also held valid by various above said orders, and also by the Kolhapur Forum.
+Hence the Case is not maintainable on limitation grounds, and is liable for dismissal.

-Detailed Submissions:
+Detailed Submission:-